stride3d/stride-docs/en/manual/particles/tutorials/custom-particles.md

     }
 ```

-This class mimics the @'SiliconStudio.Xenko.Particles.Spawners.ParticleSpawner', with the addition of a `BurstCount` and a `burstTimer` to control how often and how many particles are spawned in bursts.
+This class mimics the @'Xenko.Particles.Spawners.ParticleSpawner', with the addition of a `BurstCount` and a `burstTimer` to control how often and how many particles are spawned in bursts.

 The `SpawnNew` method is called every frame to allow the spawner to calculate how many new particles should be emitted in the emitter based on the elapsed time.